-is an award winning, Messianic Jewish singer and songwriter.
-He and his wife Jeannie have four children (Emma, Joshie, Max and Levi) and maintain citizenship with both the nation of Israel & the United States of America.
-Since the release of his first live CD, “Bo Yeshua” (2009) Joshua’s music has grown to an international level, with as many as 3 million YouTube views of his music videos.
-His 2012 release “You Are Holy“ won him two Independent Music Awards for his original songs, “Hoshiana” and “You Are Holy” while his latest CD release “Hu Yavo” (July, 2014) soars to new heights, continuing to powerfully connect both the church and Israel through music.
+is an award winning, Messianic Jewish singer and Integrity Music songwriter.
+He and his wife Jeannie have four children (Emma, Josh “Shuki”, Max and Levi).
+They currently reside near the Sea of Galilee and continue to maintain citizenship with both the nation of Israel & the United States of America.
+Since the release of his first album, Joshua’s music has grown to an international level, with over 10 million YouTube views of his music videos.
+The 2012 release “You Are Holy“ won Joshua two Independent Music Awards for his original songs, “Hoshiana“ and “You Are Holy“ while his latest CD release “Hu Yavo” (July 2014) soars to new heights, continuing to powerfully connect both Israel and the nations through music.
 Joshua travels in a full time capacity, sharing G-d’s good news through Hebraic worship, powerful testimony and biblical teaching… proclaiming a message of hope in Yeshua (Jesus), a love for the Jewish people and a desire for the return of the Messiah.
-His connection to the Messianic movement dates back to 1976 when his mother (an Israeli-born Jew) accepted Messiah after hearing a message by the late Martin Chernoff on “the Jewishness of Jesus”.
+His connection to the Messianic movement dates back to 1976 when his mother (an Israeli-born Jew) accepted Messiah after hearing a message by the late Rabbi Martin Chernoff about the Jewish Messiah, Yeshua.
 Scroll down for more…

-BOOKING: If you would like to have Joshua come to your church, congregation or event, send an email to firstname.lastname@example.org or visit our CONTACT page.
+BOOKING: If you would like to have Joshua come share with your tour group in Tiberias, Israel or come to your congregation, church or event, send an email to firstname.lastname@example.org or visit our CONTACT page.

 P.O.
 BOX 385

 CARBONDALE, PA 18407